 Bear in mind that sometimes people posing as clients may be there to case your situation just so they can return later and relieve you of your valuable stock.
 I have known breeders to lose whole litters to theft.
 You can protect yourself in several ways:

 - Ask for people’s contact details before giving out your address.

 - Viewing should be by appointment only.
 Don’t offer any details online about your address nor about when you are likely to be home and when you are likely to be out.

 - Put locks on all gates and doors accessing your dog areas.

 - Discretely record the number on the car license plates of clients you feel uneasy about.

 - Restrict prospective buyers to a particular area at the front of your property so that they do not have the opportunity to case out exactly where your puppies are housed and the potential access ways.

-- Once you start advertising, don’t plan any time away until your last pup has been safely picked up by its new owner.
+- Once you start advertising (if you’re doing things the old way), don’t plan any time away until your last pup has been safely picked up by its new owner.